madeindjs/Crystagiri/README.md

 > executed in 00:00:06.6636804 seconds

-Crystagiri is more than **twice fatser** than Nokogiri!!
+Crystagiri is over **twice as fast** as Nokogiri!!

 ## Development

-Clone this repository and go in it:
+Clone this repository and navigate to it:

 ```bash
 $ git clone https://github.com/madeindjs/crystagiri.git
 $ cd crystagiri
 ```

-You can generate the complete documentation with
+You can generate all documentation with

 ```bash
 $ crystal doc
 ```

-And run **spec** tests to ensure all work correctly
+And run **spec** tests to ensure everything works correctly

 ```bash
 $ crystal spec